uyxela/jammming/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Jammming

+The capstone project for the Codecademy React course.

 ## Available Scripts